 top of page

-From 2017-2020, she served as the chair of the advisory board for the Global Parliament of Mayors and is currently a member of the New York City Mayor's Panel on Climate Change (serving as co-chair of the Equity Workgroup).
+From 2017-2020, she served as the chair of the advisory board for the Global Parliament of Mayors and since 2016 has been an appointed member of the New York City's Panel on Climate Change where she has focused on guiding its climate equity work.
 Foster is co-editor and a founding Advisory Board member of the Journal of Climate Resilience & Climate Justice.

 PUBLICATIONS